 Capital expenditures decreased by \$0.5 million, or 26%, to \$1.4 million for the twelve months ended December 31, 2020 compared to \$1.9 million in 2019 for the combined Predecessor Company and Successor Company period.
 The decrease was due to higher expenditures in 2019 due to office leasehold improvements made in 2019.

 Contractual Obligations and Commitments

-The following table sets forth certain contractual obligations, debt obligations and commitments as of December 31, 2020:
+The following table sets forth certain contractual obligations, debt obligations and commitments as of June 30, 2021, and December 31, 2020, respectively: